MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

     concrete = og.create_material(E=30*GPa, G = 20*GPa, v= 0.2)

 The :class:`~ospgrillage.material.Material` object wraps `OpenSees` material commands, and selects appropriate `OpenSees` material model to represent the material.
-As of release 0.1.0, *Concrete01* and *Steel01* of OpenSees library are used to represent most concrete and steel material respectively.
+Presently, *Concrete01* and *Steel01* of OpenSees library are used to represent most concrete and steel material respectively.
 Other material model can be found in `OpenSees database for concrete and steel <https://openseespydoc.readthedocs.io/en/latest/src/uniaxialMaterial.html#steel-reinforcing-steel-materials>`_.

 Creating section objects